healthfinch/policies/roles_policy.md

 The Security Officer is responsible for facilitating the training and supervision of all workforce members [164.308(a)(3)(ii)(A) and 164.308(a)(5)(ii)(A)], investigation and sanctioning of any workforce member that is in violation of healthfinch security policies and non-compliance with the security regulations [164.308(a)(1)(ii)(c)], and writing, implementing, and maintaining all polices, procedures, and documentation related to efforts toward security and compliance [164.316(a-b)].

-The current healthfinch Security Officer is Benjamin Uphoff ([ben@catalyze.io](mailto:ben@catalyze.io)).
+The current healthfinch Security Officer is Jonathan Broad ([jb@healthfinch.com](mailto:jb@healthfinch.com)).

 ## Organizational Responsibilities

-The Security Officer, in collaboration with the Privacy Officer, is responsible for facilitating the development, implementation, and oversight of all activities pertaining to healthfinch’s efforts to be compliant with the HIPAA Security Regulations, HITRUST CSF, and any other security and compliance frameworks.
+The Security Officer, in collaboration with the Privacy Officer, is responsible for facilitating the development, implementation, and oversight of all activities pertaining to healthfinch’s efforts to be compliant with the HIPAA Security Regulations, HITRUST CSF, SOC2 TSPs and any other security and compliance frameworks.
 The intent of the Security Officer Responsibilities is to maintain the confidentiality, integrity, and availability of ePHI.
 These organizational responsibilities include, but are not limited to the following:

 1. Oversees and enforces all activities necessary to maintain compliance and verifies the activities are in alignment with the requirements

-2. Helps to established and maintain written policies and procedures to comply with the Security rule and maintains them for six years from the date of creation or date it was last in effect, whichever is later.
+2. Helps to establish and maintain written policies and procedures to comply with the Security rule and maintains them for six years from the date of creation or date it was last in effect, whichever is later.

 3. Updates policies and procedures as necessary and appropriate to maintain compliance and maintains changes made for six years from the date of creation or date it was last in effect, whichever is later.